 These unique creatures aren’t really whales (despite their name), they’re actually huge peaceful sharks that inhabit the oceans of the world.
 The largest of them to be documented was said to be 12 meters long!!!
 How crazy is that?

-Time your visit to Holbox right and you can see them up close my wonder friends!
+Time your visit to Holbox right and you can go swimming with whale sharks my wonder friends!

 How to Get to Holbox from Cancun